utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/connecting-multiple-apis.md

 * `sms-api.yaml` - Root definition file for the `sms` API
 * `sms/postman/collections` - Collections directory for the `sms` API

-If you are working on a [multi-file API definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#working-with-multi-file-api-definitions), you can choose which files to add to each API.
+If you're working on a [multi-file API definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#working-with-multi-file-api-definitions), you can choose which files to add to each API.
 Make sure to select the correct definition files when [adding files to an API](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#adding-files-from-a-connected-repository).

 If there are common components referenced by multiple APIs, you can keep them in separate directories (such as `schemas` or `responses`).
 You can then add the common component files to each API as needed.
 Keep in mind that if you push changes to a component file from one API, other APIs that use the same component will be affected.